 These will be carried over into an aftercare plan too.

 Want to know more about how residential rehab works?
 Read more.

 Long-term proven success rates:

-An important study in 1995 was the National Treatment Outcome Research Study (NTORS) published by the Department of Health.
+A critical study in 1995 was the National Treatment Outcome Research Study (NTORS), published by the Department of Health.

 The researchers recruited 1,075 former patients who received addiction treatment in the UK.

 The study demonstrated that:

 - 47% of patients treated in residential rehabilitation services achieved abstinence after five years compared to 35% in community-based services.

 - Clients who attended residential rehab made “some of the greatest treatment gains.”